mano3493/Jquery-form-validator-wrapper/README.md

 ```

-Once you done with your forms you have to pass the form  to our validation.js (To say which form you have to
+Once you are done with your forms, you have to pass the form to our validation.js for validation.
+(Eg: form
-validate)
+variable is passed to validation in the snippet below)

 ##Javascript
 ```